Skip to content

 Selected Specific Learner-Centered Objectives for Pediatrics

-9. Normal Growth and Development: developmental milestones (e.g., Denver Developmental examination), puberty and the sequence of physical changes in development (e.g., Tanner scale), health promotion, variants of normal growth in healthy children, screening and disease and injury prevention, and anticipatory guidance and immunizations for newborns, infants, toddlers, school-aged children and adolescents
+Human Development, Reproduction, and Sexuality: Breastfeeding and feeding issues, developmental milestones (e.g., Denver Developmental examination), gender identity and evidence-based guidelines for gender affirming care, menstrual disorders, puberty and the sequence of physical changes in development (e.g., Tanner scale), reproductive health counseling, and variants of normal growth in healthy children

 Selected Student and Faculty Learning Resources for Pediatrics